Does Firefox Use Less RAM Than Chrome?

 Memory features: The test measured loaded tabs.
 Chrome Memory Saver, Edge sleeping tabs, and Firefox unloading can change results after tabs become inactive.

 If you work with a lot of tabs every day, the browser is not a neutral choice.
-Chrome, Firefox, and Edge handle tab-heavy sessions in noticeably different ways.
-That starts with memory use, but it also shows up in grouping, restore behavior, and the small tab tools you end up relying on after lunch.
+Chrome, Firefox, and Edge handle tab-heavy sessions differently, and the result moves with workload, settings, extensions, video calls, pinned tabs, audio, forms, GPU behavior, and the sites you keep open.

 Native Tab Grouping

-Tab grouping clusters related tabs under a named, color-coded label in the tab bar.
-Simple feature, big difference once a window turns into a workbench.
+Tab grouping puts related tabs under a named, color-coded label in the tab bar.
+Small feature.
+Big relief once a window turns into a workbench.

 Chrome

 Chrome added tab groups in 2020 and has refined them since.
 Right-click any tab to create or join a group.
 Groups can be named, colored (8 color options), collapsed with a single click, and moved between windows.
 Chrome also supports saved tab groups that persist across sessions.
-Some users report saved groups disappearing or not restoring as expected, so treat saved groups as useful organization, not a full session backup.
+Treat saved groups as useful organization, not a full session backup.

 Chrome's tab groups also have the broadest third-party extension support.
-Tools like TabGroup Vault can save, restore, and back up tab groups because Chrome exposes tab group data through its extension APIs.
+TabGroup Vault can save, restore, and back up tab groups because Chrome exposes tab group data through its extension APIs.

 Firefox

-Firefox now has built-in desktop tab groups, starting with Firefox 141 for all users.
+Firefox now has built-in desktop tab groups, starting with Firefox 141.
 Groups are local only and do not sync with Firefox Sync.
+Firefox 141 also added local AI grouping that identifies similar tabs, organizes them into groups, and suggests group names.
+Mozilla describes the feature as a progressive rollout.

 Firefox's container tabs feature also allows tabs to be isolated by identity (work, personal, banking).
 This is useful for privacy and account separation, but it is separate from project-style tab grouping.